ThiagoLuizNunes/Algorithm-Analysis-Project/APA-03/README.md

-# APA-02
+# APA-03

-This project execute sorting algorithms over integer vectors of size 100.000, 500.000 and 1.000.0000 with the objective to compare the efficiency of this algorithms.
-The following algorithms are implemented: Selection Sort, Insertion Sort, Merge Sort, Quick Sort and Heap Sort.
+This project execute sorting algorithms over integer vectors with the objective to sort.
+The following algorithms are implemented: Counting Sort, Bucket Sort and Radix Sort.

 ## Requirements ##